P0171 Code Explained (System Too Lean Bank 1)

 In real life, that usually means there is too much unmetered air entering the engine, not enough fuel being delivered, or sensor data making the mixture look lean.

-πŸ‘‰ Real-world tip: P0171 very often ends up being an air leak or MAF-related issue, not a major engine failure.
-That is why beginners should usually check for vacuum leaks and intake problems before replacing parts.
+Real-world tip: P0171 is frequently caused by an air leak or MAF-related issue, not a major engine failure.
+That is why beginners should usually check for vacuum leaks and intake problems before spending money on parts.

 Not sure what your code means or want to compare it with others?
 Browse all OBD2 trouble codes for beginners .